w-frank/w-frank.github.io/content/pages/about.md

 This site is for me to share what I've learnt on the [blog](https://www.willfrank.co.uk/), and archive various projects in my [portfolio](https://willfrank.co.uk/pages/portfolio.html).

-I have a range of experience across both analogue and digtial electronics design as well as software development:
+I have a range of experience across both analogue and digital electronics design as well as software development:

 **Hardware design:**